nachonase/ThaiCSMMs/README.md

 The modeling workflow consists of three parts:
 1. Reconstruction and modeling of Thai community-scale metabolic models (CSMMs) using an average Thai diet
 2. Prediction of microbial contributions to SCFA production
-3. Simulation of prebiotic responses and uptake flux analysis
+3. Simulation of prebiotic responses and uptake flux analysis (working directory: prebiotic folder)

 **Installation**
 Install MATLAB (tested with R2024a).